tamilzh2018/kode-kloud-test/Linux.md

 sudo chown mysql:mysql /run/mariadb
 # Q19 Linux  Scripts

+The production support team of xFusionCorp Industries is working on developing some bash scripts to automate different day to day tasks.
+One is to create a bash script for taking websites backup.
+They have a static website running on App Server 2 in Stratos Datacenter, and they need to create a bash script named beta_backup.sh which should accomplish the following tasks.
+(Also remember to place the script under /scripts directory on App Server 2).

+a.
+Create a zip archive named xfusioncorp_beta.zip of /var/www/html/beta directory.

+b.
+Save the archive in /backup/ on App Server 2.
+This is a temporary storage, as backups from this location will be clean on weekly basis.
+Therefore, we also need to save this backup archive on Nautilus Backup Server.

+c.
+Copy the created archive to Nautilus Backup Server server in /backup/ location.

+d.
+Please make sure script won't ask for password while copying the archive file.
+Additionally, the respective server user (for example, tony in case of App Server 1) must be able to run it.

+e.
+Do not use sudo inside the script.

+Note:
+The zip package must be installed on given App Server before executing the script.
+This package is essential for creating the zip archive of the website files.
+Install it manually outside the script.
+Ans:
+# SSH into App server2:
+ mkdir -p /scripts
+ ls /scripts/
+ vi /scripts/ecommerce_backup.sh
+#!/bin/bash

+# Variables
+SOURCE_DIR="/var/www/html/ecommerce"
+ARCHIVE_NAME="xfusioncorp_ecommerce.zip"
+LOCAL_BACKUP_DIR="/backup"
+REMOTE_BACKUP_DIR="/backup"
+REMOTE_USER="clint"
+REMOTE_HOST="stbkp01.stratos.xfusioncorp.com"
+SCRIPT_LOG="/scripts/ecommerce_backup.log"

+# Create zip archive
+zip -r "${LOCAL_BACKUP_DIR}/${ARCHIVE_NAME}" "$SOURCE_DIR" > "$SCRIPT_LOG" 2>&1

+# Check zip success
+if [ $? -ne 0 ]; then
+    echo "[$(date)] Zip creation failed.
+Check log at $SCRIPT_LOG" exit 1 fi

+# Copy archive to backup server
+scp "${LOCAL_BACKUP_DIR}/${ARCHIVE_NAME}" "${REMOTE_USER}@${REMOTE_HOST}:${REMOTE_BACKUP_DIR}" >> "$SCRIPT_LOG" 2>&1

+# Check SCP success
+if [ $? -ne 0 ]; then
+    echo "[$(date)] File transfer failed.
+Check log at $SCRIPT_LOG" exit 2 fi

+echo "[$(date)] Backup completed successfully." >> "$SCRIPT_LOG"

+Make the script executable by the intended user (tony in this case): chmod +x /scripts/ecommerce_backup.sh chown tony:tony /scripts/ecommerce_backup.sh

+ Passwordless SSH Setup:

+ ssh-keygen -t rsa

+ ssh-copy-id clint@stbkp01.stratos.xfusioncorp.com
+Test it:
+ ssh clint@stbkp01.stratos.xfusioncorp.com
+# install zip on appserver 1
+ sudo yum install zip -y
+Run the script manually to test: sh /scripts/ecommerce_backup.sh ls -l /backup/

+ssh clint@stbkp01.stratos.xfusioncorp.com
+ls /backup/

 # Q20 Add Response Headers in Apache
 We are working on hardening Apache web server on all app servers.
 As a part of this process we want to add some of the Apache response headers for security purpose.
 We are testing the settings one by one on all app servers.
 As per details mentioned below enable these headers for Apache: